Darkglass-Electronics/Plugin-Dev-Setup/BUILDING-LINUX.md

 $(which cmake) --build build-anagram
 ```

-NOTE: The odd `$(which cmake)` is used here because after "sourcing" the `local.env` file, cmake becomes an alias that sets up a few extra cmake args.
+NOTE: The odd `$(which cmake)` is used here because after "sourcing" the `local.env` file, cmake becomes an alias that sets up a few extra cmake args, which would override `--build`.

 ### Step 3: Deploy plugin